O'Day 26

-The O'Day 26 is an American trailerable sailboat that was designed by C. Raymond Hunt and Associates as a cruiser and first built in 1983.
+The O'Day 26 is an American sailboat that was designed by C. Raymond Hunt and Associates as a cruiser and first built in 1983.

 Production

 The design was built by O'Day Corp. in the United States between 1983 and 1985, with 85 boats completed, but it is now out of production.

 Design

 The O'Day 26 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a retractable centerboard.
 It displaces 2800 lb and carries 1850 lb of ballast.

 The boat has a draft of 6.00 ft with the centerboard extended and 2.50 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 6 to 15 hp outboard motor or inboard for docking and maneuvering, with a maximum of 15 hp recommended.
 If fitted with a fixed tank, then the fuel tank holds 14 u.s.gal and the fresh water tank has a capacity of 20 u.s.gal.

 The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, two straight settee berths in the main cabin and a single berth under the cockpit.
 The galley is located on the starboard side at the companionway ladder.
-The galley is "L"-shaped and is equipped with a two-burner stove, ice box and a sink.
+The galley is L-shaped and is equipped with a two-burner stove, ice box and a sink.
 The head is located just aft of the bow cabin.
 Cabin headroom is 66 in.

 The design has a PHRF racing average handicap of 234 and a hull speed of 6.2 kn.